 Do you have the ability to remain calm, patient and professional in difficult circumstances, while still providing exemplary customer service?
 Have you been searching for a position in an organization that serves the rule of law, the foundation of our civil society?
 Do you share our values?

 Thank you for considering a career with the Vermont Judiciary.
 The judicial branch is committed to a policy of equal employment opportunity, and the recruitment process is designed to treat all applicants equitably.
-The Judiciary will make no distinctions on the basis of age, sex, race, color, religion, national origin, sexual preference, or disabilities.
+The Judiciary will make no distinctions on the basis of age, sex, race, color, religion, national origin, sexual preference, disabilities, gender identity, or veteran status.
 The judicial branch will make reasonable accommodations to the known physical or mental limitations of an otherwise qualified applicant.
 The Judiciary is committed to maintaining a positive work environment that ensures all employees are treated with dignity, respect, and courtesy.

 The Vermont Judicial Nominating Board recommends candidates to the governor to serve as Supreme Court justices, superior judges, magistrates, and members of the Public Service Board.
 More information about the Judicial Nominating Board, including its composition and purpose, can be found in Vermont Statutes Annotated, Title 4, Section 601.